alexwennerberg/gourami/docs/ADMIN_GUIDE.md

 ## Deployment

 Once you've built Gourami, you'll have a standalone binary that runs the server.
 Nothing else is needed, aside from Sqlite, OpenSSL and a TLS cert!
 I put together an ansible playbook that you may find helpful in `ansible/`.
+You'll need to modify the environment variables (an example is in sample_env) for your production deployment.
 If you are having trouble deploying Gourami, feel free to send me an email or open a GitHub issue.
+I plan on writing more detailed instructions for deploying a production server at some point.

 It should be relatively straightforward to deploy this on a Raspberry Pi too -- I plan on doing this at some point, and I'll put together a guide for it.